mirage/ocaml-crunch/README.md

 ```
 NAME
-       ocaml-crunch - Convert a directory structure into a standalone
+       ocaml-crunch - Convert a directory structure into a standalone OCaml
-       `ramdisk` OCaml module that can serve the file contents without
+       module that can serve the file contents without requiring an external
-       requiring an external filesystem to be present.
+       filesystem to be present.

 SYNOPSIS
        ocaml-crunch [OPTION]...
 DIRECTORIES...